Overview – Mahale Mountains NP

 - Difficult to get to and accommodation options are limited

-Mahale's chimps are the main attraction, but the park supports a diverse forest fauna, including readily observed troops of red colobus, red-tailed and blue monkey, and many colorful forest birds.
+Mahale's chimps are the main attraction, but the park supports a diverse forest fauna, including readily observed troops of red colobus, red-tailed and blue monkey, and many colorful forest birds and butterflies.
+Warthog can sometimes be seen around the camp.

 The park is a chain of wild, jungle-draped peaks towering almost 2km above the shore of the azure water of Lake Tanganyika.
-The lake is fringed by white sandy beaches.Weather & Climate
+The geography of this classic Rift Valley lake with its steep escarpment and white sandy beaches, is best appreciated on a dhow trip.
+A hike to a beautiful waterfall in the rainforest is another activity on offer.

 Not surprisingly, the altitude in the Mahale Mountains varies a lot.
 This affects the average temperatures, which get progressively cooler the higher you go.
 The other main influences on conditions are the two clear-cut seasons: the Dry (May to October) and the Wet (November to April).
 The former brings plenty of warmth and blue skies, while in the latter, the humidity skyrockets along with the rainfall.